jwmarcus/guides/amateur-radio/packet-bbs.md

 - Don't Request Name (Checked) ; I already have your callsign
 - Don't Request Home BBS (Checked) ; I can look this up if it really mattered to me

-Next, navigate to "Users" and add permissions (Check the box) to your user for:
+Next, navigate to "Users" and Create a user for your BBS (if it doesn't already exist).
+Add permissions (Check the box) to your user for:

 - Permit Email
 - Don't add @winlink.org
 - SYSOP
 - BBS

-You can also add a password to your user.
+Create a password for your user for WebMail Access.
 Now save your user record.
 Restart your linbpq and your settings should be applied.

 ## Additional resources: